Meet the TPF Cows

 Frank is Buttercup's son and came to us when he was about 6-8 months old.
 He was WILD when he came and is now a sweet sweet boy.
 He loves to have his chin scratched and is the big brother to all the other cows.
 He is a gentle giant and even allows Jeremi to lay with him while relaxing in the pasture.
 Frank is a Jersey steer.
 He will live on our farm for the remainder of his life.

 Susan (left) and Beauregard (right) came to us summer 2024.
 Both of their moms died after birth and they needed a soft place to land.
-They are both pretty wild but Beau is letting me scratch his head now.
+They were both pretty wild but Beau is letting me scratch his head now.
 Susan is an Angus x Jersey cross.
 Beau is a Jersey x Gyr cross.
 Beau has been steered.
 They will live on our farm for the remainder of their life.
+Update Spring 2026, Beau is a large boy and is quite the character.
+He will come running for treats and scratches.
+Susan is now solid black and a smaller girl.
+She is slowly warming up to attention.

 Rory isn't technically a rescue other than he was removed from the auction/cow sales pipeline and will never been eaten.
 Rory is a highland steer.
 He came to us so wild he climbed the walls to escape.
 He will now accept head scratches from a few select people and will eat from our hand.
 He is about 3-4 years old now.
 He will live on our farm for the remainder of his life.
 Rory has to be shaved every summer because he can't handle our heat.